Song Park

 About Me

-I am a Research Scientist at NAVER AI Lab, interested in how deep neural networks perceive and process diverse visual concepts to enhance structured visual representations for real-world applications.
+I am a Research Scientist, interested in understanding how deep neural networks perceive and process diverse visual concepts to enhance structured visual representations for real-world applications.
 I received my Ph.D. from Yonsei University in 2022 under the supervision of Hyunjung Shim.
-Before joining NAVER AI Lab, I worked as a research intern at NAVER CLOVA in 2020.
+Following my doctoral studies, I worked as a Research Scientist at NAVER AI Lab from 2022 to 2025.

 Download CV